winitzki/scall/README.md

 All alpha-normalization tests pass.

-### In progress

-Beta-normalization.
+### What is in progress:

+Beta-normalization is implemented but import resolution is not yet implemented.
+Two of the beta-normalization tests fail because of import resolution.

 ## Roadmap

 1. Parse from Dhall text into Dhall expression structures.
 (Done.)
 2. Serialize Dhall expressions into CBOR and deserialize back into Dhall.
 (Done.)
 3. Evaluate and normalize Dhall values according to Dhall semantics.
+(Done.)
 4. Import Dhall values from files or from the Internet according to the Dhall security model.
+5. Type-check Dhall values and reject ill-typed code.
+Possibly, implement more type inference (e.g. `Prelude/List/map _-_ [1, 2, 3]`?
+Note that `_` cannot be used for automatically inferred values.)
 5. Convert between Dhall values and Scala values automatically (as much as possible given the Scala type system).
 6. Create Scala-based Dhall values at compile time from Dhall files or from literal Dhall strings (compile-time constants).
 7. Compile Dhall values into a library JAR.
 Enable importing JAR dependencies instead of Dhall imports.
 Publish the Dhall standard library and other libraries as JARs.